flatironinstitute/nemos/README.md

 ## Installation

 To install `nemos` we recommend to creating and activating a virtual environment.
-You can create do so through `venv`.
+You can do so through `venv`.

 For  Mac and Linux,